apaolillo/rtlinux/README.md

 This project was started in order to streamline our benchmarking practice for PREEMPT_RT Linux on the Raspberry Pi 5.

-In order to reproduce the experiments yourself, first plug in a SD card where you want to load the OS for the Raspberry Pi on.
-Executing buildrun.sh will build the stock Linux kernel and the kernel patched with PREEMPT_RT that were used in our benchmarks.
-The script will also automatically copy the kernel images to your SD card if the correct path to the card was given.
+In order to reproduce the experiments yourself, first install Raspberry Pi OS Lite (Debian 12) to an SD card by following [these instructions](https://www.raspberrypi.com/software/).
+With the SD card still inserted, execute `./buildrun.sh` in order to build the stock Linux kernel and the kernel patched with PREEMPT_RT that were used in our benchmarks.
+The script will also automatically copy the kernel images to your SD card, if its name was correctly passed as an argument to the script.

+After inserting the SD card back into your Raspberry Pi and booting into the system, you can select which kernel to use by editing the Raspberry Pi's config.txt file.
+Reboot your system to load the selected kernel.

 ## Running the benchmarks

-After booting into the system on the Raspberry Pi, the following commands were used in order to benchmark the system.
-Be aware that running these commands will completely freeze your system for an hour.
+The following commands were used in order to benchmark the system.
+Be aware that running the benchmarks will completely freeze your system for an hour.

 ### Installing the tools